255 episodes

 • Instagram: https://www.instagram.com/spymovienavigator/

-So, take a listen.
-Chris Corbould is not only a visual effects master, he’s a great guy and a fun interview.
-Let us know your thoughts, ideas for future episodes, and what you thought of this episode by dropping us a note at info@spymovienavigator.com.
+So, we’re excited to be going to this concert and see John Morris Russell put what he told us into action.
+We think this will be a good one.
+Do you have plans to go to this concert?
+If so, let us know your thoughts, ideas for future episodes, and what you thought of this episode by dropping us a note at info@spymovienavigator.com.
 The more we hear from you, the better the show will be!
+We’ll give you a shout-out in a future episode!

 You can check out all of our CRACKING THE CODE OF SPY MOVIES podcast episodes on your favorite podcast app or our website.
 Check out our YouTube channel as well.